sorbet/sorbet.run/docs/talks/RubyConf2019/index.md

 Note:

+If you know the tests that might fail, you can run those locally (~seconds – ~minutes).

-Biggest strength of a monorepo is confidence from running **all** the tests.
+But a huge strength of a monorepo is confidence from running **all** the tests.

-Can't run all locally, so have to create a branch and push for feedback (heavy weight).

 ---

-## Too long to grasp unfamiliar code
+## 2. Too long to grasp unfamiliar code

-- Hundreds of engineers means ~all code is unfamiliar

 ```ruby
 def self.find_card_similarity(merchant:)